Bulat-Ziganshin/Compression-Research/app_bslab/README.md

 On every stage (except for RLE) we have a choice of algorithms, including those implemented in BSC as the baseline.
 Output of the last algorithm completed on every stage (except for OpenMP LZP) goes as the input to the next stage.
 Individual algorithms can be selected with options like -mtf1,3-4, or you may disable some algos with option like -mtf-1,3-4.
-You can also completely disable some stages by optiions like -nolzp, and control LZP stage parameters with options -h and -l.
+You can also completely disable some stages by options like -nolzp, and control LZP stage parameters with options -h and -l.
 Blocksize is controlled by -b option, you may need to reduce it if program exits with memory allocation error.

 We have tested the following compilers: